Apply to Broadband for Montana Schools in 3 Easy Steps:

 Made possible through House Bill 390, Broadband for Montana Schools provides a state match to leverage broadband funds available through the Federal Communications Commission (FCC) E-rate program for Montana’s public K-12 schools.

-Schools can now access $2 million in funding over the next two years to upgrade their broadband infrastructure.
+Schools can now access $1 million in funding over the next year to upgrade their broadband infrastructure.
 When leveraged with FCC E-rate program funds and local funding HB 390 could trigger up to $20 million in much-needed broadband investment for schools.

 The Department of Commerce is working with E-rate consultants to assist school leaders with the application for the Broadband for Montana Schools Program and the FCC E-rate Program.